Our Commitments

 & Wings of the Ocean

-Let's be clear: money is truly the sinews of war.
-Without it, it's impossible to keep the boats running, feed the volunteer staff, and thus continue operations calmly and effectively.
+Let's be open about this: money is the sinews of war.
+Without it, it's impossible to make progress, to feed the volunteer staff, and to continue our actions calmly.

-The idea evolved and eventually met another: joining the well-known "1% for the planet" initiative.
-The figure may seem insignificant, but for us, it represents a lot.
-Because, like many ethical brands, our margins are low, even very low, and donating 1% of our turnover is far from trivial.
+This idea eventually merged with another: joining 1% for the Planet.
+The figure may seem insignificant, but for us, with thin margins, giving 1% of our revenue is far from negligible.

 What is 1% for the Planet?

-A non-profit organization that connects businesses or patrons with approved environmental protection associations, with the aim of facilitating and increasing donations for the benefit of the planet.
+A non-profit organization that connects businesses and patrons with approved environmental protection associations, in order to facilitate and increase donations for the benefit of the planet.

 Wings of the ocean in a few words